 ^{} The PiC I/O point column is what will appear in the software declarations table if you change your CPU from an MMC to a PiC.

 Master Rack MMC CPU

-1st I or O Input or Output 2nd Connector /Type GEN, AUX, A1, A2, A3, A4, FAUX . (point) Used as a separator
+1st I or O 2nd Connector /Type . (point)

-First digit of channel number Second digit of channel number
+First digit of channel number Second digit of channel number Input or Output GEN, AUX, A1, A2, A3, A4, FAUX